NGSEP/NGSEPcore/README.txt

 reference genome has lowercase characters for repetitive regions (usually called softmasked), these regions can be directly filtered using the option -ignoreLowerCaseRef.
-These regions can also be filtered at later stages of the analysis using the FilterVCF command.
+These regions can also be filtered at later stages of the analysis using the VCFFilter command.

-WARNING 2: Since v 3.2.0, for RAD Sequencing or genotype-by-sequencing (GBS) we now recommend the MultisampleVariantsDetector command described above.
+Since v 3.2.0, for RAD Sequencing or genotype-by-sequencing (GBS) we now recommend the MultisampleVariantsDetector command described above.
 However, the classic per-sample analysis pipeline using this command is still functional with good quality.
 For both commands it is important to keep in mind that using the default value of the parameter to control for PCR duplicates (maxAlnsPerStartPos) will yield very low sensitivity.
 We recommend to increase the value of the parameter to about 100 to retain high sensitivity while avoiding a severe penalty in memory usage.
 Also, structural variants should not